-Why Should You Care About Fake News?
+Why Should You Care About False News?

-Fake news destroys your credibility.
+False news destroys your credibility.
 If your research uses made up or false information, you may fail a course or have your research rejected.
 If your arguments are built on bad information, people may not believe you in future conversations.

-Fake news can hurt you, and a lot of other people.
+False news can hurt you, and a lot of other people.
 Purveyors of fake and misleading medical advice can perpetuate myths (like vaccines cause autism).
 These websites or blogs spread dangerous lies

 Real news can benefit you.
 If you want to buy stock in a company, you want to read accurate articles about that company so you can invest wisely.
 If you are planning on voting in an election, you want to read valid and factual information on a candidate so you can vote for the person who best represents your ideas and beliefs.